grafana/intro-to-observability-breakout/breakout-2-blackbox-monitoring.md

 kubectl scale deployment --replicas=1 front-end
 ```

-O. Verify that the front-end is back up
+O. Verify that the front-end is back up - you should eventually see `1/1` in the READY column:

 ```shell
 $ kubectl get deployments